essential-contributions/pint/specs/language_primitives.md

 ## External calls

-Mostly required to inspect the state of the chain via calls to view functions for example.
+Mostly required to inspect the state of the chain via static calls for example.

 ## Items